okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 Troposhere allows you to leverage Python write the templates.

 This means you can start using types in your templates for safety.

+You will also have valid CF and can dynamically generate CloudFormation.

+This means you can also have very complex conditions.